finarly/Notes/In_progress/DataBricks_Association.md

 > CREATE TEMP VIEW view_name AS query

-3. Global Tmeporary views: tied to a cluster.
-Droped when a cluster is restarted.
+3. Global Temporary views: tied to a cluster.
+Dropped when a cluster is restarted.

 > CREATE GLOBAL TEMP VIEW view_name AS query
 >